dotnet/upgrade-assistant/docs/extensibility.md

 }
 ```

-The `.Files` property will contain a scoped file provider to the directory of the extension to access files referenced within the options.
+The `SomeOptions.Files` property will contain a scoped file provider to the directory of the extension to access files referenced within the options.

 ### Mapping custom configuration to files